pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Stored event
 ============

-A stored event object represents a domain event in way that allows the domain event object to be reconstructed.
+A stored event object represents a domain event in a way that allows the domain event object to be reconstructed.

 The library's :class:`~eventsourcing.persistence.StoredEvent` class